 With Mesh for Microsoft Teams, companies would have the option to create metaverses — immersive spaces — for teams to interact with each other via avatars of themselves.
 The initial rollout will come with a number of pre-built immersive spaces for companies to use immediately, including for meetings and social gatherings.

 Now Playing on the Holodeck

-To demonstrate the power and the possibilities, Cirque du Soleil co-founder Guy Laliberté appeared using holoportation, which uses 3D capture technology to beam a lifelike image of a person into a virtual scene.
-In the company’s first keynote experience designed entirely for mixed reality, people attending the conference from living rooms and home offices around the world could experience the show as avatars watching events unfold in a shared holographic world.
+Back in March, Cirque du Soleil co-founder Guy Laliberté demonstrated the power and possibilities of Mesh by appearing using holoportation.
+This technique uses 3-D capture technology to beam a lifelike image of a person into a virtual scene.The March Ignite event was Microsoft's first keynote experience designed entirely for mixed reality.
+It allowed people attending the conference from around the world to experience the show as avatars watching events unfold in a shared holographic world.